 A Question of Sport was a staple for young sports fans growing up back in the day.

 Through former team captains including Bill Beaumont, Willie Carson and Ian Botham, it was the go-to TV sports quiz to test your knowledge.
 While today’s show is admirably held together by host Sue Barker, it’s an ailing shadow of its former self.

-If it lasts two more years, A Question of Sport will celebrate its 50th birthday in January 2020.
+After stumbling through the last decade, A Question of Sport celebrated its 50th birthday in January 2020.
 The opening show aired on the BBC on January 5, 1970.

 It’s a remarkable achievement but here are my six gripes as to why A Question of Sport has long been on the wane…

 The two teams are made up of three people each.
 So, minus a captain per side – Matt Dawson and Phil Tufnell – there are four spots up for grabs.
 But the Beeb are lucky if they attract one currently active sportsman or woman.
 It’s usually a line-up of former stars.

 The show’s desire for fresh ideas has floundered.
 Home and Away questions still provide the spine and Mystery Guest can often be more challenging than years past.
 But some of the long-winded ways they engineer a situation where Dawson and Tufnell have to jump around on-stage like morons just make for terrible television.

 In some variation, the cry of ‘great shout’ when getting a question right has been present since the early A Question of Sport days.
 It’s used excessively now though.
 The term can perhaps be filed under what media commentators have dubbed ‘The Bantz Years‘.